Where to Eat the Best Paella in Seville (6 Top Restaurants)

 The chef will show you all the steps and tricks to make a delicious paella at home, and while you watch him, you’ll have the chance to sip some refreshing sangria and eat snacks like ham and cheese.

-Once the paella is cooked, the best part is to enjoy the dish while contemplating the views and socialising with others.
+Once the paella is cooked, the best part is enjoying the dish while taking in the views and socialising with others.

 Frequently asked questions about Seville food